-Welding Stainless -A Tip for Tigging Stainless that works great on Almost any Metal
+Welding Stainless -Tip for Tigging Stainless

 From YouTube videos and welding school, its easy to get the impression that all welding is either done on pipe, or flat plate right in front of you and easy to get to

-…but don’t you believe it.
+…don’t believe it.

 The real world of welding throws all kinds of curves at you.